 One example of how geolocation data can be useful during a pandemic is by analyzing popular shopping times.
+It can even be used to understand which houses are for sale in Chatsworth California.
 City officials could use data around when people are most likely to shop for groceries and goods to help make decisions about store hours and restrictions, and when to establish senior hours.

 While the application of robot surveillance is controversial, it has helped countries like China monitor citizens during the coronavirus outbreak.
 Rather than sending police officers out to monitor cities and streets where shelter-in-place orders are in effect, cities can send out drones to survey the areas and make sure citizens are abiding by city ordinances.
 Insect drone technology is fast becoming a powerful tool for cities to utilize.

 Another technology the city of Wuhan used in its fight against the coronavirus is thermal cameras.
 While the technology hasn’t been perfected yet, these cameras, which also feature facial recognition software, can detect body temperatures in citizens passing by.

 Since a fever spike is one of the most common symptoms of the coronavirus, these thermal cameras could, in theory, alert city officials when infected members of the population were out walking the streets, potentially spreading the virus.

 In the age of information technology, the best way to stay dialed in is by staying online.
 Cities such as New York City have already activated smart technology that gives all citizens internet access in public places.
 This allows citizens to stay informed during times of crisis, no matter how much they make or whether they pay for WiFi at home.